tpjg/goriakpbc/README.md

 }
 ```

-The library is still a work in progress, the API should resemble that of the Ruby riak-client.
+The library is still a work in progress.
+Parts of the library are specifically designed to facilitate project that both use Ruby and go.
+See the "Document Models" below.
 To install run `go get github.com/tpjg/goriakpbc` and use import as in the example above.

-Especially MapReduce and Document Models still need a lot of work, however some functions that are already implemented are described below.
+The Document Models still need a lot of work like supporting many links and indexes, however some functions that are already implemented are described below.

+An experimental "pool" branch supports opening multiple connections to Riak so goroutines can access Riak concurrently.
+See the "riak_test.go" in the pool branch for an example.

 ### Secondary indexes (2i)